Charles I. Stengle: Congress

-Later career and death
+Later career

 He was appointed by President Coolidge in 1925 as a lieutenant colonel, Specialist Reserves, attached to The Adjutant General's Office.

 He was editor of the National Farm News.
 Legislative representative of the American Federation of Government Employees from 1934 until his retirement in August 1953.

+Death and burial

 He died in Shaftos Corner, New Shrewsbury, New Jersey, on November 23, 1953.
 He was interred at Monmouth Memorial Park in Tinton Falls, New Jersey.